mosiara/chromacode/README.md

 ### The Image Preservation Principle™

-*"The image is just that - the image"* - Edna Nyangau
+*"The image is just that"* - Edna Nyangau

 Your original image remains completely sacred (untouchable and pixel-perfect) while mathematical extraction creates an interactive layer on top.
 No AI hallucination, no visual degradation, no interpretation errors.